KyleVaughn/UM2/include/um2/geometry/README.txt

 OVERVIEW
 ===============================================================================
 This directory contains various geometry related classes and functions.
-Most of the classes are straight forward, but some deserve a bit of explanation.
+Most of the classes and functions are straight forward, but some deserve a bit of explanation.

 Point
 ------